Seal of Dane County County of Dane

 • In mid-2023 Yahara Solar came online, taking the County to 100% renewable offset.

-• Going forward, as the County electrifies more facilities and lfeet, staff will ensure that Dane County remains 100% renewable offset through new solar projects.
+• Going forward, as the County electrifies more of our buildings and vehicles, staff will ensure that Dane County remains 100% renewable offset through new solar projects.

 Dane County's Renewable Offsets vs Total Electric Consumption